oschwengers/tadrep/README.md

 - `<genome>-<plasmid>.pdf`: visualization of aligned contigs against the detected reference plasmid

 If multiple genomes were provided, TaDReP also provides a presence/absence matrix of all detected plasmids for convenient cohort analyses.
+A short summary of plasmids and which genomes were matched is also provided.

+- `plasmids.info`: plasmid characterization summary
+- `plasmids.tsv`: presence/absence table of detected plasmids
+- `summary.tsv`: short summary of matched contigs through all genomes
+- `tadrep.log`: log-file for debugging

 ---
 # Usage